The King of Fighters '97: Development

-The myths of Susanoo slaying the Yamata no Orochi that influenced the franchise's first story arc end with this installment.
+Concept art of Kyo facing Orochi by Shinkiro as influenced by Japanese myths.

 The series' previous installment, The King of Fighters '96, was the last game to be directed by Masanori Kuwasashi, who experienced pressure with the annual release schedule.
 Kuwasashi was replaced with battle designer Toyohisa Tanabe, who ended the Orochi arc with The King of Fighters '97.
 Tanabe was in charge of balancing characters; his main objective was to end the Orochi story arc by revealing the title villain who would become a boss and face the Sacred Treasures Team, who debuted in the previous game.
 KOF '97 was intended to improve on the previous game's new, experimental systems.
 The Orochi arc was planned since the series' beginning; the protagonist Kyo Kusanagi was inspired by Japanese myths, most notably the Kusanagi no Tsurugi weaponry obtained by the god Susanoo-no-Mikoto followed by the encounter with the mythical beast.
 He was also given a move titled "Orochinagi" which was conceptualized to be used to defeat it.
 The developers wanted to give players a large number of combos with the new characters and moves, leading to the development of the game's Advanced and Extra fighting systems.

 The narrative of KOF '97 focuses on Kyo and his social life as antagonists almost sacrifice his girlfriend Yuki to revive the final boss.
 Although Yuki only has one line in the game, SNK carefully chose a voice actor for the character, who speaks in the Sacred Treasures Team's ending as a cameo when Kyo thinks of Yuki as he defeats the final boss.
 The gameplay was created to appeal to players of The King of Fighters '95 and The King of Fighters '96.
 The latter game onwards removed Kyo's original projectile version in exchange for hand-to-hand combat.
 This version of the protagonist was added as an alternative playable version because he was popular with gamers.
 There were two weeks of development for the game to properly balance the characters' moves and thus avoid overpowered and underpowered characters.